aoijs/aoi.plugins/README.md

 ]);
 ```

-By adding this function in the field, it'll only **enable $comment**, it supports an multiple array if provided otherwise ignored.
+By adding this function in the field, it'll only **enable $comment**, it supports a multiple array if provided otherwise ignored.

 ## User Plugins